 Zoo Med reptile lamp stands work well with most dome type light fixtures.
 These stands have a little foot plate that goes under the enclosure to keep it in place.
 They are adjustable in height and depth and allow you to position lights exactly where you want them.
 They come in two sizes.
 I like the bigger stand, model LF-20, better because it has a larger foot that makes it more stable.

-Other types of reptile lamp holders include Exo Terra's Light Bracket, Repti Zoo's Dome Lamp Brackets (for 1-2 lamps), and Aiicioo's Light Bracket.
+Other types of reptile lamp holders include Exo Terra's Light Holder Bracket and Repti Zoo's Dome Lamp Brackets for 2 lamps.
 These holders attach to the side of the enclosure.

 5.)
 Wall hooks & brackets